Greenland: Media

 Kalaallit Nunaata Radioa (KNR) is the public broadcasting company of Greenland.
-It is an associate member of Eurovision and of the Nordvision network.
-Nearly one hundred people are directly employed by the company, which is one of the largest in the territory.
-The city of Nuuk has its own radio and television station.
-The television channel, Nanoq Media, was created on 1 August 2002.
-It is the largest local television station in Greenland, reaching more than 4,000 households as receiving members, which corresponds to about 75% of all households in the capital.
+It is an associate member of the Eurovision and Nordvision networks.
+Nearly a hundred people are directly employed by the company, which is one of the largest in the territory.
+Nuuk has its own radio and television station.
+The television channel Nanoq Media, created in 2002, is the largest local television station in Greenland, reaching more than 4,000 households as receiving members, which corresponds to about 75% of all households in Nuuk.

-Only two newspapers are published in Greenland, both of which are distributed nationally.
-The Greenlandic weekly Sermitsiaq is published every Friday, while the online version is updated several times a day.
+Two newspapers are published in Greenland, both of which are distributed nationally.
+The weekly Sermitsiaq is published every Friday, while the online version is updated several times a day.
 It is named after the mountain Sermitsiaq, located about 15 km northeast of Nuuk, and was distributed only in Nuuk until the 1980s.
-The bi-weekly Atuagagdliutit/Grønlandsposten (AG) is published every Tuesday and Thursday, in Greenlandic as Atuagagdliutit and in Danish as Grønlandsposten, with all articles published in both languages.
+The bi-weekly Atuagagdliutit/Grønlandsposten is published every Tuesday and Thursday, in Greenlandic as Atuagagdliutit and in Danish as Grønlandsposten, with all articles published in both languages.